SvenDanilBorodun/my/phosphobot/BUILD_INSTRUCTIONS.md

-# Phosphobot Executable Build Instructions
+# EduBotics Executable Build Instructions

-This guide explains how to build standalone executables for the Phosphobot project.
+This guide explains how to build standalone executables for the EduBotics project.

 ## Quick Start